OKScienceDE/Open_Science_101/README.md

-This compendium aims include documentation of the different facets of Open Science like Open Access, Open Data, Open Source, Open Peer Review.
+This compendium aims include documentation of the different facets of Open Science like Open Access, Open Data, Open Source, Open Peer Review and communicate the underlying principles and motivations.
 Our definition of Open Science is very broad - it also covers the opening of the humanities as well as Open Educational Resources and other related topics.
 "Open Science 101" is the current working title and might be changed in the future dependent on the actual content.

 Currently we are collecting ideas about the scope via the [issue tracker](https://github.com/OKScienceDE/Open_Science_101/issues) and